Doctors are struggling to find a cause of this paralyzing condition

 Most people don’t even go to the doctor with a virus, and doctors rarely test patients to see which virus they have.
 So unless there are mass outbreaks of viruses that put people into the hospital with serious diseases, doctors and public health officials rarely know what viruses are “going around”.

-But since 2014, there has not been any notable increase in cases of EV-D68, even as cases of AFM rise and fall.
+But since 2014, the CDC says, there has not been any notable increase in cases of EV-D68, even as cases of AFM rise and fall.
+However, doctors do not routinely test people for it, either, so it is possible cases have been missed.

 Because doctors do not know what virus may be responsible – if it really is a virus – there is no way to vaccinate people against it.